 It also gets rid of water retention and improves your digestive functions so you can lose weight the healthy way and achieve sustainable results.

-With a better understanding of how TCM treats these common conditions, consider visiting us here at Thomson Chinese Medicine for tailored treatments according to your body constitution.
+With a better understanding of how TCM treats these common conditions, consider visiting a TCM clinic in Singapore for tailored treatments according to your body constitution.